FZJ-JSC/jupyter-jsc-custom-share-template/README.md

 ## How to create custom files

-You have the options to only modify files which should be different from the [default files](https://github.com/FZJ-JSC/jupyter-jsc-share/tree/main/jupyterhub) used by Jupyter-JSC.

-To help you to know which files you should modify, the `templates` branch contains files which frequently need to be modified for custom JupyterHub instances.
+Any files which are placed in the `templates` and `static` branches will be used by Jupyter-JSC instead of the [default files](https://github.com/FZJ-JSC/jupyter-jsc-share/tree/main/jupyterhub).
+To help you to know which files you should modify, the `templates` branch contains files which are frequently  modified for custom JupyterHub instances.
 The `static` branch contains frequently modified static files such as css files, custom logos, etc.

 If you don't want to modify a certain file but use the Jupyter-JSC default, delete it from the respective branch to take advantage of any updates such as bugfixes on Jupyter-JSC's side.

 If you want to modify a file which is not present in this template repository, feel free to copy it from [the Jupyter-JSC repository](https://github.com/FZJ-JSC/jupyter-jsc-share) or create your own from scratch.

+Use the `staging` version of the `templates` and `static` branches to deploy the changes to the staging JupyterHub instance.
+After 60 seconds, you will see the changes on your staging instance.
+Once you are satisfied with your changes, merge the `staging` branches into their respective `production` branch.

 ## How to test custom files
+### The convenient way - push to staging
+You can and should test any changes.
+The convenient way is to push changes to the `staging` branches of your repository and wait 60 seconds for your changes to appear on your JupyterHub instance.

+### The difficult way - locally
-You can and should test any changes. **HOWEVER**, some variables are created and passed to the templates by the custom JupyterHub Jupyter-JSC uses.
+Alternatively, you can also test any changes with a local JupyterHub. **HOWEVER**, some variables are created and passed to the templates by the custom JupyterHub Jupyter-JSC uses.
 Because of this, templates will likely not render correctly for your local JupyterHub installation.
 For more information, refer to the [README](https://github.com/FZJ-JSC/jupyter-jsc-custom-share-template/tree/templates#why-wont-my-template-render-correctly) in the `templates` branch.

 To tell JupyterHub where it should look for templates and static data, you can specify template and data paths in your [JupyterHub config file](https://jupyterhub.readthedocs.io/en/stable/getting-started/config-basics.html).
 Some templates expect additional parameters which are also set in the configuration file.